Arunachal Pradesh

-Spread over an area of 83743 km2, Arunachal Pradeh is bordered by the Indian states of Assam and Nagaland to the south.
-It shares international borders with Bhutan in the west, Myanmar in the east, and China in the north.
-The 1129 km border shared with China's Tibet Autonomous Region at the McMahon Line, has been subject to various border disputes and skirmishes.
-China claims the state in its entirety as South Tibet.
-China occupied some parts of the state during the Sino-Indian War in 1962 but later withdrew its forces.
+It shares international borders with Bhutan in the west, Myanmar in the east, and a disputed 1,129 km border with China's Tibet Autonomous Region in the north at the McMahon Line.
+Nearly four-fifths of Arunachal Pradesh is claimed (Note: Except the districts of Longding, Tirap, Changlang and Namsai and some parts of Lohit, Anjaw, Lower Dibang Valley and East Siang districts.
+The area of these districts is nearly 15,000 km² as per state figures.) by China as Southern Tibet as part of the Tibet Autonomous Region; China occupied some regions of Arunachal Pradesh in 1962 but later withdrew its forces.

 As per the 2011 census, Arunachal Pradesh has a population of 1,383,727.
-With only 17 inhabitants per square kilometre, it has the least densely populated state in India.
+With only 17 inhabitants per square kilometre, it is the least densely populated state in India.
 It is an ethnically diverse state, with predominantly Monpa people in the west, Tani people in the centre, Mishmi and Tai people in the east, and Naga people in the southeast of the state.
 About 23 major tribes and 100 sub-tribes live in the state, including Nocte, Adi, Nyishi, Singpho, Galo, Tagin, and Apatani.
 The Nyishi are the largest ethnic group in the region.
 The Mishmi tribe has three sub-tribes, namely Idu-Mishmi, Digaru-Mishmi, and Miju-Mishmi.

 Etymology

 Arunachal Pradesh means Land of the Dawn-Lit Mountains, which is the sobriquet for the state in Sanskrit.
 The term was coined during the formation of the state.
 Prior to the year 1972, it was called North-East Frontier Agency.

-The People's Republic of China (PRC) claims the land to be part of Tibet, and calls it South Tibet (藏南 pinyin: Zàngnán).
+The People's Republic of China (PRC) does not recognise Arunachal Pradesh, and claims the land to be part of Tibet, calling it Southern Tibet (藏南 pinyin: Zàngnán).
 In ancient Tibetan texts, eastern Arunachal Pradesh and some parts of Tibet were called Lhoyü while the residents were called Lhobha people, while Tawang district and West Kameng district in western Arunachal Pradesh were called Monyul.
 (Note: Nanda 2020: "Tawang, Dirang and parts of Western Kameng of Arunachal Pradesh, were historically and territorially (traditionally) part of the 'Monyul'.")

 History

+Very little ancient history is known about the region apart from the northwestern corner and the areas bordering current Assam.
+The northwestern regions came under Monpa and Tibetan control, while the plains and foothills were under the Chutia kingdom.
+After the fall of the Chutia state, Ahoms occupied certain sections of the plains while the hill tribes occupied the rest of the plains and the foothill region.